datchung/AudioRecorderBookmarkAndroid/README.md

 # Differentiators

 * Bookmark without notes.
-Be in the moment without with less distractions.
+Be in the moment with less distractions.
 * Large bookmark button while recording.
 Avoid misses and accidental actions.